Ieva Jansaviciute MBPsS MBACP

 There might be mixed feelings about counselling.
 It is very natural to feel this way because counselling involves getting to know the more unknown parts of ourselves, which can feel daunting.

-Yet it is through this experience of getting to know your true self that you can break free from any unhelpful patterns and distressing symptoms, and feel more content and live authentically.
+Yet it is through this experience of getting to know our true self that we can break free from any unhelpful patterns and distressing symptoms, and feel more content and live authentically.

 Difficulties that I have experience in working and offer help with include: